jacubero/aws-architect-associate/docs/storage.rst

 Amazon S3 is a distributed system.
 If it receives multiple write requests for the same object simultaneously, it overwrites all but the last object written.

-Amazon S3 does not provided object locking.
+Amazon S3 didn't provide object locking but now it does: `Locking Objects Using Amazon S3 Object Lock <https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html>`_.

 Accessing your data
 -------------------